Dart

 Second penalty accrues daily at 4% per annum.

-The key point in HMRC’s guidance so far is that they are looking at taxpayers to approach them as early as possible to agree any TTP arrangements if VAT liabilities cannot be paid.
+The key point is that HMRC is looking for taxpayers to approach them as early as possible to agree any TTP arrangements if VAT liabilities cannot be paid.
 The penalties increase the longer the taxpayer delays this.

 Late payment interest (LPI)

 LPI will be charged on tax outstanding after the due date, starting from the date the payment was due until is it received by HMRC in full.
-LPI is calculated as simple interest at a rate of 2.5% above the Bank of England base rate.
+LPI is calculated as simple interest at a rate of 4% above the Bank of England base rate.
+(This was 2.5% prior to 6 April 2025).
+Whilst this is an interest charge, the increase to the rate applied will make it feel like a penalty to some.

 Where tax is overpaid, repayment interest will be paid by HMRC on any tax due to be repaid from the later of either: